 As the Internet of Things (IoT) grows in deployment, more and more data will become available, allowing for smarter uses of data to differentiate both decision making and services.
 Tuning space conditions to daily occupancy and usage patterns, understanding out-of-norm conditions that require maintenance, and much more.
 And we have not even scratched the surface of what the data scientists will do to drive further differentiation based on our vast array of data.

-In a world that is increasingly dominated by data, those who can see clearly into their data are the ones who will gain the competitive advantage.
-Learn how you can equip your organization with the tools and solutions needed to harness and understand your data.
+In a world that is increasingly dominated by data, those who can see clearly into their data are the ones who will gain a competitive advantage.
+Learn how you can equip your organisation with the tools and solutions needed to harness and understand your data.